Domestic Partnership Agreement

 What to Include in Your Domestic Partnership Agreement

-A comprehensive Domestic Partnership Agreement must include the following elements:
+A complete Domestic Partnership Agreement must include the following elements:

 Party identification -- the full legal names, dates of birth, and current addresses of both partners, along with a statement of their relationship and intent to cohabit.